zio/zio/docs/resources/resources.md

 ## Blog Articles

 Note that these articles reflect the state of ZIO at the time of their publication, so the code samples might be outdated considering ZIO was under active development at the time they were written.
+- [Exploring the STM functionality in ZIO](https://freskog.github.io/blog/2019/05/30/explore-zio-stm/) by Fredrik Skogberg (May 2019)
 - [Performant Functional Programming to the max with ZIO](https://cloudmark.github.io/A-Journey-To-Zio/) by Mark Galea (May 2019)
 - [Using 47 Degree's Fetch library with ZIO](http://justinhj.github.io/2019/05/05/using-47degs-fetch-with-zio.html) by Justin Heyes-Jones (May 2019)
 - [ZIO & Cats Effect: A Match Made in Heaven](http://degoes.net/articles/zio-cats-effect) by John De Goes (April 2019)